If you are working to heal from an eating disorder, learning to let go can help your journey tremendously.

 INSTEAD, EMBRACE relationships that encourage health and happiness.

 This is one of the hardest steps as it may include removing certain people from your life that you’ve been close with.
 But it needs to be done.
 If a friend in your life has been encouraging of your disorder, not supportive of your recovery, is fixated on dieting/their own weight or is struggling with issues that are triggering your own, it’s crucial to assess how that friendship is impacting your recovery journey.
 Is it holding you back?
 If so, you’ll need to make a tough decision.

 If you do decide to distance yourself from someone, the best way to go about it is, to be frank, but gentle with them.
 Tell them, “This is absolutely nothing personal and it’s a decision that I’ve had a heavy heart over.
 But I’m going through some complex emotions right now with my recovery.
 And it’s important to my progress that I focus on myself right now.
 So I’m going to distance myself for a while.
 I hope you can understand.”

 If they care about you (which as a friend, they should) then they will want to be supportive of your health and happiness.
 With room cleared in your life, you can focus on cultivating new relationships that give you a fresh start with people who don’t trigger your negative thoughts.

 4. LET GO OF: Your comfort zone.

 INSTEAD, EMBRACE the possibility of a healthy and happy future free of ED!

-In many ways, your ED can become like your security blanket.
-You closely identify with it, you see it as part of yourself and it’s this secret little world that you have full perceived control over.
-When recovery gets hard or scary, it can be so tempting to turn back into the arms of your ED for comfort but trust me when I say this, you have to fight that!
+In many ways, the ED can become like your security blanket.
+You closely identify with it and see it as part of yourself.
+It’s this secret little world that you have full perceived control over.
+When recovery gets hard or scary, it can be so tempting to turn back into the arms of your ED for comfort.
+But trust me when I say this, you have to fight that!